-While shortbread can be a bit temperamental, they’re still one of my favorite cookies to make.
+While shortbread can be a bit temperamental to mix, they’re still one of my favorite cookies to make.
 Brown Sugar Toffee Shortbread are simple cut-out cookies with wonderful flavor.

 These Coconut-Salted Caramel Thumbprint Cookies are as eye-catching as they are delicious.
 I love all things coconut and salted caramel, so these are an always welcome treat!

 Black and White Chocolate Chip Cookies are a wonderful twist on classic chocolate chip cookies.
 They’re light and delicate but still have plenty of flavor.

 Biscotti always make it onto my Christmas baking list, and these Almond Biscotti are always a hit.
 They’re simple to make and simple in their flavor.
 They make a great gift, too, packaged with some great coffee, tea, or hot chocolate mix.

 I cannot resist spiced desserts in the winter, and these Sugar and Spice Cookies are a perfect example of that.
 All it takes is a good blend of spices to turn ordinary sugar cookies into something spectacular!